Douglas MacArthur: Legacy

-MacArthur's concept of the role of the soldier as encompassing a broad spectrum of roles that included civil affairs, quelling riots and low-level conflict, was dismissed by the majority of officers who had fought in Europe during World War II, and afterwards saw the Army's role as fighting the Soviet Union.
+MacArthur's concept of the role of the soldier as including civil affairs, quelling riots and low-level conflict, was dismissed by the majority of officers who had fought in Europe during World War II, and afterwards saw the Army's role as fighting the Soviet Union.
 Unlike them, in his victories in New Guinea in 1944, the Philippines in 1945 and Korea in 1950, he fought outnumbered, and relied on maneuver and surprise for success.
-The American Sinologist John King Fairbank called MacArthur "our greatest soldier".
+The American sinologist John King Fairbank called MacArthur "our greatest soldier".
+British Field Marshal Viscount Alanbrooke, the chief of Britain's Imperial General Staff, had stated that MacArthur outshone all of his contemporary American and British generals, much to the concurring of B. H. Liddell Hart and espoused that the blend of his strong personality along with his grasp of tactics, operative mobility and vision had put him in such class, on par with or even greater than Genghis Khan and Napoleon Bonaparte.
+President of the Republic of China Chiang Kai-shek praised him a glory of the U.S. as well as all people who defend freedom and justice.

 On the other hand, Truman once remarked that he did not understand how the U.S. Army could "produce men such as Robert E. Lee, John J. Pershing, Eisenhower and Bradley and at the same time produce Custers, Pattons and MacArthur".
-His relief of MacArthur cast a long shadow over American civil-military relations for decades.
+His relief of MacArthur cast a long shadow over American civil–military relations for decades.
 When Lyndon Johnson met with William Westmoreland in Honolulu in 1966, he told him: "General, I have a lot riding on you.
 I hope you don't pull a MacArthur on me."
 MacArthur's relief "left a lasting current of popular sentiment that in matters of war and peace, the military really knows best", a philosophy which became known as "MacArthurism".

+MacArthur's complicated legacy is symbolized by how his political and interservice opponents frequently would praise him for his military expertise and experience despite disliking the general's politics and personality.
+President Roosevelt's personal physician, Vice Admiral Ross T. McIntire, revealed after World War II that Roosevelt "may have smiled now and then at some of the General's purple communiques, but always there was appreciation of him as a military genius who had worked miracles in the face of heart-breaking odds."
+One of Roosevelt's most trusted advisers, Chief of Staff to the Commander in Chief Fleet Admiral William D. Leahy, wrote of MacArthur: "I had always entertained an extremely high opinion of his ability."
+Roosevelt himself told MacArthur, while the latter was serving as Chief of Staff of the Army, "Douglas, I think you are our best general, but I believe you would be our worst politician."